endulum/groves-api/README.md

 Creates a new post in the database, with the root community identified through the `communityId` parameter.
 The root community must be `ACTIVE`.

 - `title`: Required.
 Must be no longer than 64 characters in length.
 - `content`: Required.
 Must be no longer than 10,000 characters in length.
-Supports markdown.

 > `PUT /post/:postId` <sub>protected</sub>

 Edits the identified post.
 Follows the same validation rules as `POST /community/:communityId/posts`.
-The root community must be `ACTIVE` and the authenticated user must be the original author of this post.
+The root community must be `ACTIVE`, the authenticated user must be the original author of this post, and this post must be `ACTIVE`.

 > `POST /post/:postId/freeze` <sub>protected</sub>